guardian/frontend/docs/03-dev-howtos/01-ab-testing.md

 ### Ophan

 We have an [AB test dashboard](https://frontend.gutools.co.uk/analytics/abtests) within the frontend tools project.

+Ophan also has a [dashboard](https://dashboard.ophan.co.uk/ab) where you can take a look at your test data

 For inspection of the raw test data you can query the datalake created by the data team.